iPotap/Kaggle/README.md

-# My attemps at Kaggle competitions
+# My attempts at Kaggle competitions